1. "A Garden Within Doores"

 One Hundred Years of Remembrance and Commemoration

-A personal look of favourite art in and of the County
+A personal look of favourite art associated with this fine County.

 Poverty and social reform in the East End of London in the late Victorian period